citp/privacy-policy-historical/v/vi/vir/virtualpbx.com.md

-> *The following text is extracted and transformed from the virtualpbx.com privacy policy that was archived on 2005-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051230061818id_/http%3A//www.virtualpbx.com/privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the virtualpbx.com privacy policy that was archived on 2006-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615052109id_/http%3A//virtualpbx.com/privacy.asp) for the most accurate reproduction.*

 # Privacy For a Wireless Business Phone System, Wireless PBX, and 1 800 Phone Numbers

-VirtualPBX.com, Inc. respects the privacy of visitors to our site.
+VirtualPBX.com, Inc.® respects the privacy of visitors to our site.
 Please read this Online Privacy Policy carefully so that you understand our privacy practices relating to information we gather through this Web site.

 ## The Information We Collect